anedot/flowdock-theme/README.md

 2. Unpackage and run the application on your computer.
 AFDT Updater will fetch the latest theme and install it for you.

 **AFDT Updater**
-The AFDT Updater Application simply is using curl to download the latest theme updates and then clone the `userstyle.css` file into:
+The AFDT Updater Application simply uses curl to download the latest theme updates and then clone the `userstyle.css` file into:

 `~/Library/Application Support/Flowdock/`